 How do you enter the Open Call?

-The link to submit a script and other supporting information via our online E-Submissions system is available below.
+When the Open Call is accepting submissions the link to submit a script and other supporting information via our online E-Submissions system will be made available below.

 Once you have clicked on the link for the opportunity, you will firstly be asked to confirm your eligibility before entering.

 Please note: If you do not meet the listed criteria, you cannot enter the opportunity.
 If you still proceed with your application, your submission will be flagged as ineligible and you are unlikely to hear that this is the case until after the deadline has passed.

 You will then need to login to your E-submissions account (or create an account if this is the first time you have entered).